SmartCourse/app/docs/project-plan.md

 Users should be able to expect some sense of identification and authentication.

 #### Site visitor
-As visitor without an account, I want to be able to view most of the site content, including search
+As visitor without an account, I want to be able to view and search the site's content

 #### Anonymous Questions
-As visitor without an account, I want to be able to ask questions so I don't have to create an account
+As visitor without an account, I want to be able to ask questions so I don't have to create an account to do so

-#### Account Creation
+#### Student Account Creation
-A student should be able to create an account with a university email address.
+As a student I want to be able to create an account with a university email address.

+#### Enterprise Account Creation
-An enterprise customer should be able to request an enterprise account with a univerity application form.
+As an enterprise customer I should be able to request an enterprise account with a application form.

-#### Login/out
+#### Login and logout
-A student should be able to log in and log out of their account
+A user should be able to log in and log out of their account with a username and password

 #### Password Recovery
-A student should be able to retrieve their password
+A student should be able to retrieve their password via email

 #### Profile page
 A user should be able to set up a personal profile page that contains personal information for community interaction.